 This is way too obvious.
-You can use the command below to move to your home directory from anywhere in Linux command-line:
+You can use the command below to move to your home directory from anywhere in the Linux command line:

-However, you can also use just cd to go back to home directory:
+However, you can also use just cd to go back to the home directory:

 Most modern Linux distributions have the shell pre-configured for this command.
 Saves you at least two keystrokes here.